Phil Volk: Paul Revere & the Raiders

-The Raiders first Columbia album was "Here They Come", which was released on May 3, 1965.
-The first side of the album, produced as a live performance by Bruce Johnston, featured former Raider bassist Holliday.
-The second side, produced by new Raider producer Terry Melcher in studio, showcased Volk on bass.
-However, the artwork on the front of the album showed Holliday as bassist, but the back cover listed Volk's name on bass.
-"Here They Come" remained on the charts for 45 weeks.
+The Raiders first Columbia album, Here They Come!, was released on May 3, 1965.
+The first side of the album, with Holliday playing bass, contained songs recorded live by producer Bruce Johnston.
+Volk played bass on the second side of the LP, which consisted of studio recordings produced by Terry Melcher.
+Volk was credited as the bass player on the back of the album.
+However, the group photo on the front cover still showed Holliday.
+The album remained on the charts for 45 weeks.

 Recording with the band came easily for Volk, after long weeks of touring and getting to know the band's repertoire.
 Melcher used Volk's understanding of musical concepts, the result of his time as a music major in college, to assist in the studio when songs were being arranged.
 Volk could notate, understood chord structure, and knew how to write charts.
 In addition, Volk could play keyboards and Melcher often used him in that capacity.
 The first song on which the Raiders' new signature sound was evident was "Steppin' Out", written by Lindsay and Revere.
 Volk and Levin worked together on their guitar parts, with Levin coming up with a repeating lead line and Volk following with the same bass line that is played throughout the entire song.
 The song was the band's highest charted hit to date, peaking at #46 in August 1965.

 The band's biggest break proved to be a huge one.
-On the basis of their popularity in the Northwest where they outdrew Dick Clark's touring show 'The Caravan of Stars', as well as because of Roger Hart's friendship with Clark, The Raiders were signed to be the house band on a new, daily show aimed at teenagers called "Where the Action Is".
+On the basis of their popularity in the Northwest where they outdrew Dick Clark's touring show The Caravan of Stars, as well as because of Roger Hart's friendship with Clark, The Raiders were signed to be the house band on a new, daily show aimed at teenagers called Where the Action Is.
 The show was picked up by ABC and premiered on June 28, 1965.
 Volk has said the show helped give him his own following, as well as establishing him as a unique personality.

-By 1966, according to manager Hart, he was receiving as much fan mail as lead vocalist Lindsay.
+By 1966, according to manager Hart, Volk was receiving as much fan mail as lead vocalist Lindsay.
 The band also performed on many other television shows during Volk's tenure with the group, including Hullabaloo, The Ed Sullivan Show, The Smothers Brothers Comedy Hour, Colosseum, Milton Berle, Batman, The Tonight Show Starring Johnny Carson, and The Hollywood Palace.